-I teach Global Marketing at the University of Arkansas.
+I teach Intro to Marketing and Global Marketing at the University of Arkansas.

 I believe that marketing is all about people: understanding their needs and how to best provide value to them in the marketplace.
 Though we talk about this premise within a global context during my class, cultural intelligence is a transferable skill that students can apply to any future career or endeavor, global or domestic.

 “It is a course where ideas are stretched and your viewpoint will be changed on how you look at every situation in your daily life, domestically, and in your professional career.”